Disabled PAs and Reasonable Adjustments

 Who covers the cost?

-The employer is responsible for paying for any reasonable adjustments.
+The PA employer is responsible for paying for any reasonable adjustments.

 Many adjustments can be simple and affordable.
-However, an employer might not be able to afford the same level of adjustments as a big company.
+However, a PA employer might not be able to afford the same level of adjustments as a big company.

-An employer does not have to make adjustments that are unreasonable but should still try to find other ways to support the employee.
+A PA employer does not have to make adjustments that are unreasonable, but should still try to find other ways to support the PA.

-If an employer cannot afford a reasonable adjustment, the disabled employee might be able to apply for funding through the government’ Access to Work scheme.
+If a PA employer cannot afford a reasonable adjustment, the disabled PA might be able to apply for funding through the government’s Access to Work scheme.
+Find out more in the resource at the bottom of this page.

 Next steps

-Take a look at the article below on ‘Disabled Discrimination at Work’ to guide you in more detail.
+Take a look at the resources below to guide you in more detail.